 Although it can seem a bit daunting at first, the exposure triangle simply refers to the three most important elements of exposure; ISO, aperture and shutter speed.
 When you’re shooting in manual mode, you’ll need to be able to balance all three of these things in order to get sharp, well-lit photos.

-ISO controls the camera’s sensitivity to light.
+ISO: ISO controls the camera’s sensitivity to light.
 A low ISO setting means the camera will be less sensitive to light, while a higher ISO means it will be more sensitive to light.
-However, the quality of the image will decrease as the ISO increases and you may see 'noise' on the image with a higher ISO.
 An ISO setting of 100 to 200 is usually ideal when shooting outdoors during the day, but when shooting in low light situations, such as indoors or at night, a higher ISO of 400 to 800 or higher might be necessary.

-Aperture is the opening in your lens and controls how much light gets through to the camera’s sensor as well as the depth of field.
-Depth of field refers to the area surrounding the focal point of the image which remains sharp.
-A wider aperture (indicated by a lower f-number) lets more light through, but has a narrow depth of field.
-While a narrow aperture (indicated by a higher f-number) lets less light through, but has a wider depth of field.
+Aperture: Aperture is the opening in your lens and controls how much light gets through to the camera’s sensor.
+A wider aperture (indicated by a lower f-number) lets more light through, while a narrow aperture (indicated by a higher f-number) lets less light through.
 A wide aperture is great when you want to isolate your subject, but when you want the whole scene to be in focus, such as with group shots, you’ll need to use a narrow aperture.

-Shutter speed controls how long the shutter stays open when you take a picture.
+Shutter speed: Shutter speed controls how long the shutter stays open when you take a picture.
 The longer the shutter stays open, the more light gets through to the camera’s sensor.
 A fast shutter speed is good for freezing action, while a longer shutter speed will blur motion.
-Long shutter speeds can give interesting effects, but usually require a tripod.
+Read more about understanding shutter speeds on our blog.

 When shooting portraits, whether of people or animals, your subject should be the main focus of the picture and the best way to achieve this is to use a wider aperture.
 This will keep your subject sharp, while blurring out any distractions in the background.